Seattle's Child

 Jefferson Park

-Jefferson Park received a gift of 25 young cherry trees in 2012 and all were planted in various locations around the park.
+Jefferson Park received a gift of 25 young cherry trees in 2012, planted in various locations around the park.
 Explore the sixth-largest park in Seattle, find these trees, and stay a while to check out the skate park, the playground, the golf course, and the open field to play catch or fly a kite.
 Picnic at the tables and enjoy a lazy spring day.

 Address: 3801 Beacon Ave S. Seattle 98108